jessepav/libgdx-wiki-old/Airpush-in-Libgdx.md

 # Step 3.
 Add Google Play Services Library.- #

-You must import Google Play Services Library and link it to your Android Libgdx Project.
+You must import Google Play Services Library and link it to your Android libGDX Project.

 First of all, install/update it.
 Open Android SDK Manager and install Google Play Services under Extras.